BanAaron/leetcode-top-interview-questions/README.md

 ### [Problem](https://leetcode.com/problems/intersection-of-two-arrays-ii/)

 Given two integer arrays `nums1` and `nums2`, return an array of their intersection.
-Each element in the result must appear as many times as it shows in both arrays and you may return the result in any order.
+Each element in the result must appear as many times as it shows in both arrays, and you may return the result in any order.

 ### [Solution](solutions/intersection_of_two_arrays_ii.py)